MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

     >**Note:** Because the Azure portal doesn't support IE11 anymore, you'll have to use the Microsoft Edge Browser for this task.

-1. From Start menu open **Windows PowerShell** under Windows PowerShell folder and run the following to install Microsoft Edge Browser.
+1. If Microsoft Edge browser is not installed by default use the below command to install it otherwise skip to next step.
+From Start menu open **Windows PowerShell** under Windows PowerShell folder and run the following to install Microsoft Edge Browser.

     ```powershell
     md -Path $env:temp\edgeinstall -erroraction SilentlyContinue | Out-Null